tud-hri/joan/docs/other-git.md

 - Then, push those commits (could be one or multiple commits) to the online repository

 There are a lot of useful git tutorials circulating on the internet, both in written and video form.
 A useful video tutorial can be found [here on YouTube](https://www.youtube.com/watch?v=xAAmje1H9YM&list=PLeo1K3hjS3usJuxZZUBdjAcilgfQHkRzW).
-It explain's the use of git in 10 video's, for JOAN you can ignore the part on GitHub since we don't use GitHub.
+It explains the use of git in 10 video's, for JOAN you can ignore the part on GitHub since we don't use GitHub.
 This tutorial series uses git terminal commands for all actions, this will help you understand the git basics.
 PyCharm will allow you to use the git functionality directly, see the GIF's below.

 In PyCharm, you could pull new changes in the online repo to your local copy as follows: